itsliamdowd/Airplane-Boat-Car/README.md

 # Is it an airplane 🛩, boat ⛵️, or car 🚗?
-Quick image classification model designed to tell the difference between an airplane, boat,  or a car that was trained on hundreds of images!
+Airplane-Boat-Car is a lightweight image classification model designed to tell the difference between an airplane, boat, or a car.
+This model was trained on hundreds of images to make the results as accurate as they are!
+Try using any images you find with this model by downloading the required packages in requirements.txt, changing the file path in main.py to your image path, and running main.py!

 # Airplane test
 ![airplane](https://user-images.githubusercontent.com/101684827/174423003-b3861ab6-751e-4fdc-aec9-5827cce95f14.jpeg)